azoth-lang/azoth.language.reference/src/ideas.md

 Note that the "`at`" method can't be a meta-function because it must return a reference to a runtime value.

-### Default Value Constructors
+### Default Value Initializers

 Fields whose type is optional can be implicitly initialized with the value `none`.
-Perhaps there should be a special constructor that, if present, the compiler calls to implicitly initialize a field.
+Perhaps there should be a special initializer that, if present, the compiler calls to implicitly initialize a field.
 This would allow developers to create their own types like optional types which can be implicitly initialized.